sakshi-singla-1735/omnia/docs/source/Telemetry/service_cluster_telemetry.rst

 * Redfish must be enabled in iDRAC.
 * All service cluster nodes should have access to the Internet.
 * iDRAC firware must be updated to the latest version.
-* Datacenter license must be installed on the nodes
+* Datacenter license must be installed on the nodes.
+* Ensure that the correct node service tags are being displayed in the iDRAC interface.
+Otherwise, telemetry data won't be collected by the ``idrac_telemetry_receiver`` container.
 * Ensure that ``discovery_provision.yml`` playbook has been executed successfully and the ``bmc_group_data.csv`` file has been generated.
 * Ensure that the ``service_k8s_cluster`` playbook has been executed successfully and Kubernetes on the service cluster is up and running.
 For a step-by-step guide, `click here <../OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/Kubernetes/service_cluster_k8s.html>`_.
 * For federated telemetry collection on service cluster, all BMC (iDRAC) IPs must be reachable from the service cluster nodes.
-* In order to support telemetry collection, first you need to deploy Kubernetes on the service cluster.
-To do so, use the ``service_k8s_cluster.yml`` playbook.
 * Before running the ``telemetry.yml`` playbook for the service cluster, ensure that all the nodes mentioned in the ``<service_cluster_name>_cluster_layout`` inventory are booted up and reachable.

 Steps